Yanina Wickmayer: 2019: Two WTA 125 doubles finals

 Wickmayer began her season at the Brisbane International.
 She lost in the first round of qualifying to Australian wildcard Zoe Hives.
 At the Australian Open, Wickmayer was defeated in the first round of qualifying by Kaja Juvan.

 Seeded 11th at the Newport Beach Challenger, she suffered a second-round loss at the hands of Allie Kiick.
-Seeded sixth at the Dow Tennis Classic, Wickmayer beat both Lu Jiajing and qualifier Ann Li to reach the quarterfinals.
+Seeded sixth at the Midland Tennis Classic, Wickmayer beat both Lu Jiajing and qualifier Ann Li to reach the quarterfinals.
 She was defeated in her quarterfinal match by qualifier Robin Anderson.

-As the top seed at the GB Pro-Series Shrewsbury, Wickmayer reached the final after wins over Lesley Kerkhove, qualifier Jessika Ponchet, British wildcard and defending champion Maia Lumsden, and Harmony Tan.
+As the top seed at Shrewsbury, Wickmayer reached the final after wins over Lesley Kerkhove, qualifier Jessika Ponchet, British wildcard and defending champion Maia Lumsden, and Harmony Tan.
 She lost in the final to second seed Vitalia Diatchenko.
 At the Indian Wells Challenger, Wickmayer lost in the second round to second seed Alison Riske.
 Wickmayer was defeated in the final round of qualifying at the Indian Wells Open to Misaki Doi.
-Playing at the first edition of the Abierto Zapopan, Wickmayer was defeated in the second round by seventh seed Kristýna Plíšková.
+Playing at the first edition of the Abierto Zapopan, she was defeated in the second round by seventh seed Kristýna Plíšková.

 In Miami, Wickmayer qualified for the main draw beating Veronika Kudermetova and Kristýna Plíšková.
 She won her first-round match over Sachia Vickery.
 In the second round, Wickmayer pushed top seed Naomi Osaka to three sets, but she ended losing the match.

-2020-2021: Loss of form, Hiatus
+2020: Loss of form, hiatus

-Wickmayer kicked off her 2020 season at the Auckland Open.
-She lost in the first round of qualifying to Nao Hibino.
+Wickmayer kicked off her 2020 season at the Auckland Open where she lost in the first round of qualifying to Nao Hibino.
 At the Australian Open, Wickmayer was defeated in the second round of qualifying by Ann Li.

-Seeded 12th at the Newport Beach Challenger, Wickmayer retired during her third-round match against fifth seed Madison Brengle due to a lower back injury.
+Seeded 12th at the Newport Beach Challenger, she retired during her third-round match against fifth seed Madison Brengle due to a lower back injury.
 Seeded fifth at the Midland Classic, Wickmayer reached the quarterfinal round where she lost to American wildcard Irina Falconi.
-Competing at the first edition of the Kentucky Open in Nicholasville, Wickmayer fell in the quarterfinal round to third seed Madison Brengle.
+Competing at the first edition of the Kentucky Open in Nicholasville, she fell in the quarterfinal round to third seed Madison Brengle.
 As the top seed at the Shoebacca Women's Open in Rancho Santa Fe, California, she made it to the semifinals where she was defeated by fifth seed Rebecca Šramková.
 Playing at the Indian Wells Challenger, Wickmayer lost in the quarterfinal round to 13th seed and eventual finalist Misaki Doi.

 At the US Open, she lost in the first round to second seed Sofia Kenin.
-She ended her season early after the 2020 French Open.
+She ended her season early after the postponed 2020 French Open.